MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 $
 ```

-## 8. Print the content of directory:
+## 8. Print the contents of directory:
 `ls` -  command  which is allowed us to see the content of the current directory
 `ls -a` command show all files including hidden files
 `ls -l` - command from the list which allowed us to see the content of the current directory in a long format